Lindsey Stirling: Live from London

 Lindsey Stirling: Live from London is the first video album by American violinist Lindsey Stirling.
 It was released on Europe on August 8, 2015 as a DVD video release.
 The release features performances filmed during the European leg of Stirling's second concert tour, the Shatter Me Tour.
 The album reached the top ten position in German album charts, being her third consecutive album in doing so, peaking at number 8.
 It also reached the peak position at the German music DVD charts.

+A CD version was also released, with the same track listing.